How does a busy healthcare organsation transform their employee experience to match their world-class patient experience?

 In just over a year, Centra Health used employee recognition to create meaningful experiences for their people.

 “We were moving from job satisfaction to employee experience.
 How do we tap into getting higher discretionary effort from our frontline team members?” explains Karen Ackerman, Vice President of Human Resources at Centra Health.
 “How do we show them examples of what it looks like to live out our values?
-We don’t just want to say thank you after 5 years or when you are leaving the organization, we want you to know every day counts.”
+We don’t just want to say thank you after 5 years or when you are leaving the organisation, we want you to know every day counts.”

 By getting out in front of the people doing great work, Centra Health focused on building relationships and made employee recognition a regular part of the employee experience.
 They looked for a recognition solution that was meaningful to their people— something that provided consistency, flexibility, and choice in the user experience.

-“We were looking for a vehicle that would standardize recognition and the way leadership looks for great work and calls it out.
+“We were looking for a vehicle that would standardise recognition and the way leadership looks for great work and calls it out.
 We wanted to find tools to celebrate all the wonderful ways employees contribute to our team,” says Amy Martin, Director of Total Rewards.

 At first senior leaders didn’t view recognition as a priority.
 They didn’t know what was on the hearts and minds of over 8,000 teammates that served over 9,000 square miles in hospitals, schools, a health plan, and a college of nursing.
 But they knew they wanted to involve their people in making a decision.
-So, Ackerman’s team started with an internal survey of employees to understand how and why they would want to be recognized.
+So, Ackerman’s team started with an internal survey of employees to understand how and why they would want to be recognised.
 Then they took the results back to senior leaders and showed them the need for ongoing recognition and appreciation.

 Ackerman and team knew who to turn to for a brand-new recognition solution.
 After providing service awards to Centra Health for over 20 years, O.C.
 Tanner was a natural choice.
 “O.C.
 Tanner was always very consistent and had a good reputation of being reliable,” explains Aubrey Varraux, Total Rewards Program Manager.
 The core implementation team in charge of searching for a provider was impressed by O.C.
 Tanner’s technology, flexibility, and the usefulness of their tools.

-To launch their new “Thanks to You” recognition program, Ackerman and Centra Health’s CEO introduced the program at one of Centra Health’s monthly leadership meetings, utilized communication campaigns provided by O.C.
+To launch their new “Thanks to You” recognition program, Ackerman and Centra Health’s CEO introduced the program at one of Centra Health’s monthly leadership meetings, utilised communication campaigns provided by O.C.
 Tanner, and held keynote presentations for leaders and online training for employees to learn the how and why of recognition.

 Centra Health also established automatic processes to reintroduce the Thanks to You program to employees at various intervals in the employee experience: during new hire orientation, leadership development trainings, and major healthcare events like healthcare week, nurse’s week, radiology week, etc. “While pizza and tote bags are nice every once in a while, being able to use the Thanks to You platform can celebrate our people and give them a choice in what they want to receive,” notes Ackerman.
 “It’s important for people to feel seen in that way.”